 Fast forward to today- we’ve been fostering for over a year and half and it’s an amazing addition to our lives.
 The playset we once thought about removing is now utilized every afternoon by children laughing wholeheartedly.

 It’s not easy keeping tiny humans alive and thriving.
 Add in a full-time career, the unique challenges children in foster care face, and the added responsibilities and appointments foster care requires, and you’ve certainly got a full plate.
 A supportive employer can certainly make a huge difference.
-I will never forget the pain I felt when a superior at work told me, not once but three times, that I “should have never accepted that placement.”
+I will never forget the pain I felt when a superior at work told me more than once that I “should have never accepted that placement.”
 She didn’t understand that even though I was experiencing some challenges in the beginning of a new placement, I already felt completely connected to the children in my home.
-I felt protective of them and hurt that someone would be so bold as to tell me that I should just “get rid of them.”
+I felt protective of them and hurt that someone would suggest I “get rid of them.”

 Here are some of the challenges that full-time working foster parents express: